skasberger/templates_open-science/README.md

 Open Science Templates
 =========

-Templates for an open scientific workflow
+A collection of different kind of templates - but all helpfull for an open scientific workflow.